-Using free coupons, reminders for products advertised on a particular webtoon platform, and the use of big data; all are classic examples of modern-day technology making its way into your life via the webtoon universe.
-Another creative way that the Naver platform used in the USA was to allow budding artists to summit webtoons on Canvas.
+Using free coupons, reminders for products advertised on a particular webtoon platform, and the use of big data; are all classic examples of modern-day technology making its way into your life via the webtoon universe.
+Another creative way that the Naver platform was used in the USA was to allow budding artists to summit webtoons on Canvas.
 Depending upon the success of the particular webtoon, Naver would run it on their LINE webtoon platform.

 Webtoon adaptations and the way forward

 Because Korean webtoons became such a massive hit with fans demanding more, these webtoons got a second lease to life as series and movies.
-“Along came the Gods” and “The Inside Man” had a cinematic viewership of 12 million and 7.07 million, respectively.
-In Singapore, Hong Kong, and Taiwan, Netflix ran the successful “Itaewon Class”.
-The movie that started it all was the adaptation of “Covertly Glorious”, which was the work of HUN.
+“Along Came the Gods” and “The Inside Man” had a cinematic viewership of 12 million and 7.07 million, respectively.
+In Singapore, Hong Kong, and Taiwan, Netflix ran the successful “Itaewon Class.”
+The movie that started it all was the adaptation of “Covertly Glorious,” which was the work of HUN.